WHAT IS THE WORK HEALTH & SAFETY ACT?

 - implement compliance WHS Act plans and procedures;

-- review and amend (if necessary) policies for new and existing executive committee members to ensure compliance with WHS Act;
+- review and amend (if necessary) policies for new and existing strata committee members to ensure compliance with WHS Act;

 - educate the owners about the new WHS Act regulations and obligations;